Table of Contents

 Third Shot Drive

-The player’s natural stroke is the third shot drive, which is much easier to execute.
+The player’s natural stroke is the third shot, which is much easier to execute.
 This happens concurrently.
 Instead of a higher, softer third-shot drop, a player will hit that third ball hard.
-The third shot drive’s objective is to push the ball quickly while continuing to keep it low.
+The third shot drive’s objective is to hit the ball quickly while continuing to keep it low.

-If the drive is too high, it will go out or get clobbered for a winner, similar to the third shot drop.
+If the drive is too high, it will go out or get clobbered for a winner, similar to the 3rd shot drop.
 Rather than focusing on velocity, the drive is more about the position.
 The majority of drives made with all of one’s might sail far.
-Less accuracy is achieved on the shot the harder the swing.
+Less accuracy is achieved on the shot the harder you hit it.

 Pros